SynBioDex/SBOL-visual/Glyphs/InteractionNodes/dissociation/README.md

 Dissociation of an active CRISPR complex into gRNA and Cas9.

 ## Notes
-The process gylph is based on the SBGN Process Description dissociation glyph.
+The dissociation gylph is based on the SBGN Process Description dissociation glyph.